How to Set Up an IRS Payment Plan Through TaxAct

 - Find unique ways to gift throughout the tax year

-- Boost your child’s college fund
+- Boost your child’s college fund with a 529 plan

 - Take advantage of tax-free savings with FSA or HSA health plans